 Without lots of followers, you will struggle to get your posts seen.
 It’s not going to be easy for you to generate sales without followers.

 For those of you who just created your Instagram page, it can be intimidating to start with the number zero.
 But unless you’re a brand new company, you already have customers.

 That’s the best place to start looking for followers.
 Here are the top reasons why users follow brands on social media:

 As you can see from these numbers, more than 73% of users say they follow brands on social media because they are interested in the product or service the brands are offering.

-Your existing customers are interested in your brand.
-Tell them about your profile, and ask them to follow you.
+Essentially, your existing customers are interested in your brand.
+So tell them about your profile, and ask them to follow you.

 Start by sending out messages to your email subscribers.
 Just make sure you give them an incentive to follow you.

 For example, you may send out emails only a few times per month.
 Tell your subscribers that if they want to see more frequent discounts and promotions, they will find them on Instagram.

 If you use this strategy, be sure to follow through with that promise.